-The university is an official testing site for the Society of Actuaries.
 A departmental microcomputer lab provides mathematics students with hands-on computer experience.
-The department is a part of the 3/2 Engineering Program with University of Pittsburgh and Case-Western Reserve University.
+The department is a part of the 3/2 Engineering Program with University of Pittsburgh and Case Western Reserve University.

 Allied activities include a Mathematics Club open to all students, a weekly problem contest (at the end of the semester a prize is awarded to the student who solves the most problems), and Pi Mu Epsilon, a national mathematics honorary.

 Entry-level jobs available to graduates in this field include: actuary, computer programmer, engineer, internal revenue agent, military intelligence officer, pension administrator, rate analyst, research mathematician, statistician, systems analyst, cryptanalyst, and teacher.
 Among the employers who hire graduates: banks, computer services, consulting firms, corporations, educational institutions, engineering firms, government agencies, insurance companies, manufacturing firms, pharmaceutical companies, and research and development laboratories.
 Most mathematics graduates go directly into the field where they can earn good salaries, even at entry level.
 A few go immediately into graduate schools for further study.